Humayun's Tomb

 Humayun's Tomb by Carlo Sarion

-My visit to Delhi in December 2023 was part of my mission of retracing my steps back in 2013, when I first travelled to India and missed visiting two of the three inscribed sites in Delhi, namely Humayun's Tomb and Qutb Minar.
+My visit to Delhi in Dec 2023 was part of my mission of retracing my steps back in 2013, when I first travelled to India and missed visiting Humayun's Tomb and Qutb Minar.
 That was the time when I didn't care much about UNESCO World Heritage Sites, and my travel companion had a set itinerary I didn't want to deviate from.
-I therefore made sure that I would visit these sites on my return to Delhi.
+This time, I made sure that I would visit these sites.

 1. Humayun's Tomb